5-Day Big 5 Traditional Camp Safari (26 – 30 April 2024)

 - Explaining Layers and how they can be used in Photoshop

-For those purchasing our Ground Transportation Package, you’ll need to plan to arrive in Nelspruit (airline code MQP) prior to noon the day before your safari starts.
+For those purchasing our Ground Transportation Package, you must arrive Nelspruit (airline code MQP) prior to noon the day before your safari starts.
 You’ll be picked up curb-side upon arrival at the airport.
 Please look for someone holding a sign with your name or Eagle Eye Safaris.
+We can assist you in choosing flights and timing your arrival into Johannesburg or Cape Town.
+You may use your night in Johannesburg before or after the safari.

 You’ll be transported to Loerie’s Call Guest House.
 After checking in and refreshing, the van will depart at 13:15 for your tour of Chimp Eden (included in GTP).
 You’ll return around 16:30.